 The Redwyne fleet is a fleet in the service of House Redwyne of the Arbor.
 The Redwynes have one of the three most powerful fleets of the Seven Kingdoms, the others being the Iron Fleet of the Iron Islands and the royal fleet of the Iron Throne.

 It is the largest fleet in Westeros.
 Lord Paxter Redwyne owns two hundred warships, while also serving the Redwynes are five times as many merchant carracks, wine cogs, trading galleys, and whalers.
 Paxter's galleas is the Arbor Queen.

-Redwyne galleys blockaded Storm's End during Robert's Rebellion.
+During Robert's Rebellion, Lord Paxter Redwyne's galleys established a blockade at the siege of Storm's End.
 The smuggler Davos evaded the cordon, however, and delivered onions and salt fish to Stannis Baratheon and his starving garrison within the castle.

 A Clash of Kings

 With his sons Horas and Hobber held at the Red Keep by Cersei Lannister, Lord Paxter Redwyne refrains from supporting Renly Baratheon at the start of the War of the Five Kings.
 The Redwynes support King Joffrey I Baratheon, however, after Lord Petyr Baelish negotiates an alliance between the Tyrells and the Lannisters.

 With the royal fleet largely destroyed in the Battle of the Blackwater, the Redwyne fleet is to sail from the Arbor to Blackwater Bay.
 At the time of Joffrey's royal wedding, Lord Paxter promises his fleet will soon set sail.